CFO Wiki

 Third-party software directly embedded in product: APIs you call, data you license, services you resell.

-What doesn’t go in COGS: Engineering salaries (that’s R&D), sales and marketing costs, general overhead, management team.
-These are operating expenses below the gross margin line.
+What doesn’t go in COGS: These are operational expenses, such as engineering salaries (that’s R&D), sales and marketing costs, general overhead, legal fees, advertising, and management team.
+Operational expenses are not included in COGS but are crucial for understanding overall business efficiency.

 The distinction matters because investors scrutinize what you include in COGS.
 Some companies try to inflate gross margin by excluding costs that should clearly be in COGS.
 This backfires in due diligence when investors reclassify expenses and your gross margin drops 10 points.